-A request for an advance payment must be submitted on official letterhead explaining the amount of the advance and the need via the Grants Portal.
+A request for an advance payment must be submitted on official letterhead explaining the amount of the advance, the specific tasks that will be accomplished using the advance funds and the estimated timeframe for completion.
 The letter must be accompanied by a completed invoice sheet demonstrating the approximate breakdown by primary budget line item of where the advance is to be allocated.
-The letter and invoice must be signed by the grantee's project representative listed on the grant agreement.
+The letter and invoice must be signed by the grantee's project representative listed on the grant agreement and submitted as a request via the Grants Portal.

-Grantees will be provided the required invoice format (in MS Excel) for reimbursement (or advancement of funds).
+Grantees will be provided the required invoice format for reimbursement (or advancement of funds).
 A Grantee should allow a maximum of 45 days after an undisputed billing package is received for issuance of a reimbursement check.
 Incomplete billing packages will be returned, or additional information will be requested, and will delay processing.
-CAL FIRE does not consider a billing package complete until all final documentation that is needed to process the billing is received.
+CAL FIRE does not consider a billing package complete until all final documentation that is needed to process the billing is correct and has been received.